Editor's note: This blog was originally published on May 23, 2022

 Collaborative action from oncology leaders across the health care industry, including leaders from provider organizations, health plans, regulators, life sciences companies, and digital health companies, will be required to influence the direction of oncology across these five inflection points.

-Join us for the 2022 Oncology State of the Union to gain a deeper understanding of the current state of oncology and what you can do to shape its future.
+Consider taking the time to view the recorded 2022 Oncology State of the Union to gain a deeper understanding of the current state of oncology and what you can do to shape its future.